wwylele/3ds-save-tool/DISA.md

  - All "offsets" are relative to the beginning of SAVE image.
 All "starting block index" are relative to the beginning of data region.
  - The file/directory bucket count & maximum count fields are the same as the arguments passed in when formating the save.
+ - When DATA partition doesn't exist, directory & file entry tables are allocated in the data region, and while be marked allocated in file allocation table as if they are two normal files.
+However, only continuous allocation as been observed, so directly reading `block_count * block_size` bytes from `data_region + starting_block_index * block_size` should be safe.
+See the section _File Allocation Table_ below for more information.

 ### Directory Entry Table
 The directory entry table is an array of the following entry type.
 It describes the directory hierarchy of the filesystem.